-With the weather finally starting to heat up, what better way to cool off than a dip in a pool, lake or ocean?
+With the weather finally starting to heat up and shelter-in-place restrictions relaxing, a dip in a pool, lake or ocean sounds tempting.
 However, it's important that you are aware of how to be safe both in and around the water.
 Did you know thousands of Americans are seriously injured or even killed yearly from both swimming and boating accidents?
-By following these guidelines, you're not only able to protect your family but yourself as well this summer.
+By following these simple water safety tips, you're not only able to protect your family but yourself as well this summer.

 - Keep a close eye on the kids, even if there's a lifeguard present.

 - Have a nearby telephone in case of emergency situation arises.

 - Encourage the buddy system.

 - Take in swimming, diving and water safety classes that provide skills that allow for safe, fun times.

 - Make sure everyone knows the safety measures and rules upon entering the pool.

 - Be within an arm’s length, providing constant “touch supervision”, when infants or toddlers are in or around water.

 - Never assume your child can swim on their own.
 Many may forget, especially when in a stressful situation.